Odumz/clientelleAPI/readme.md

 # Clientelle API

 ## Overall Objective
-Create restful APIs for practical test for fullstack javascript developer with experience in Vue, Node.js, Express, MongoDB, and Swagger.
+Create restful APIs for a practical test for fullstack javascript developer with experience in Vue, Node.js, Express, MongoDB, and Swagger.

 ## Project setup